Biggest Mistakes Wedding Guests Make

 What they did: As soon as they received the invite to your wedding, the phone calls began.
 Guests are treating you like their personal concierge, with questions about transportation, accommodations, and fun things to do while they’re in town.

 How to deal: Make sure every guest has all the info they need by creating a wedding website.
-Include a link to the hotel where you’ve reserved a block of rooms, local museums and restaurants, and driving directions.
+Include a link to the hotel where you’ve reserved a block of rooms, local tourist attractions and restaurants, and driving directions.
 Put together a welcome basket for out-of-towners with the weekend’s itinerary, so that no one feels the need to ask you about the wedding game plan.

 Stop the cycle: Some technophobes might still pester you with questions.
 Go over the guest list with both sets of parents, and decide which key invitees, if any, are not likely to check your website.
 Print out a copy of the info listed on the site and mail it to them.